COVID-19 Novel Coronavirus Information

 Coronavirus as seen under an electron microscope showing the Coronaviruses unique halo, or crown-like (corona) appearance.

-The U.S. CDC believes at this time that symptoms of 2019-nCoV may appear in as few as 2 days or as long as 14 after exposure.
-Symptoms can include:
+The U.S. CDC believes at this time that symptoms of COVID-19 may appear in as few as 2 days or as long as 14 after exposure.
+Fourteen (14) days is the longest known incubation period for this disease.
+Symptoms of COVID-19 can include:

 - Shortness of breath